decordoba/Linux-Config-Files/README.md

 * `extract` will extract any file (`.zip`, `.tar`, `.7z`, `.rar`, etc.) and save it into the current folder.
 Run it with `extract my_file.zip`.
 * `repeat` repeats the same command N times.
 Use it like this: `repeat 10 echo You are so beautiful!`.
 * `mkcd` should be a default: makes a new directory and cd's into it.
 Use it like: `mkcd my_new_folder`.
+* `cdn` will cd into the newest folder available, and `cdo` will cd into the oldest. `cdn N` will cd into the Nth newest folder, and `cdo N` will cd into the Nth newest folder.
 * `bu` creates a backup of a file in the current folder.
 Use it like `bu important.cfg`.
 It can also be configured to save backups into a `.backups` folder.
 * Use `calc` to calculate anything from the comand prompt: `calc 2+2`.
 * Use `google` to open a browser and google something: `google how many eyes do spiders have`.
+* Use `pathlong` and `pathshort` to toggle between seeing the whole path in the prompt or just the current folder.

 ### Features and configurations